Why I Wrote a Book on Muḥammad

 John C. Rankin (September 23, 2013)

 My priorities, in study and ministry, is that of biblical ethics, and it is the interpretive lens through which I look at all matters, always testing my own assumptions and the assumptions of others.
 The goal of the Gospel as it interfaces with ethics and public policy is to serve religious, political and economic liberty for all people equally.
 And such freedom is only possible – for all people – if first rooted in a true definition of terms.
-In the Garden of Eden, Yahweh Elohim gives us the choice between the fruit that is good and serves life and freedom, and the fruit that is evil and leads to death and slavery.
+In the Garden of Eden, Yahweh Elohim gives us the choice between the fruit that is good and serves freedom and life, and the fruit that is evil and leads to slavery and death.

 In my studies about Islam across the years, I have read various biographies of Muḥammad, and the most ancient, authoritative and extant biography is that of Ibn Isḥāq, written in the second century A.H. (eighth century A.D.), about 100 years after Muḥammad’s death.